 Jill's Story

 Jill joined Watsi on March 12th, 2013.
-Eight years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jill's most recent donation traveled 8,600 miles to support A, a 37-year-old homemaker from Thailand, to fund a hysterectomy.
+Nine years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jill's most recent donation traveled 8,800 miles to support Chorng, a soup cart owner from Cambodia, to fund ear surgery.

 Impact